ermi20/HTML-CSS-1/lesson6/README.md

 ## What we will do in class today:
 ```
-• We will talk about problem solving
+• Morning, talk about Flexbox homework
+• Talk about Absolute, Relative and Static positioning
+• Talk about Fixed Positions
-• More about responsive web design
+• Talk about problem solving
+• Introduce them to next weeks assignment

 ```

 ## How do web developers think?